TahaInc/cseo/README.md

 # CSEO
 Website for a local soccer organisation called CSEO.
 The website itself is ready but its not been published yet.
+A demo of the website can be viewed [here](http://tahainc.epizy.com/CSEO%20web/Home.html).